pudly/schmopera-hugo/content/articles/newly-staged-the-diary-of-one-who-disappeared.md

 date = "2018-01-24T20:11:00-05:00"
 lastmod = "2018-01-26T20:11:00-05:00"
 publishDate = "2018-01-25T18:03:00-05:00"
 short_description = "The singers gave gripping and intensely theatrical performances.
 Yet the atmosphere created was meditative, as their judicious movements possessed calm and reserve.
 The singing was nuanced, if at times a bit uneven.
-In the tenor Peter Gijsbertsen's highest register, some passages sounded tense and forced, but these were also the moments of most impassioned emotional intensity." slug = "newly-staged-the-diary-of-one-who-disappeared" title = "Newly staged: The Diary of One Who Disappeared"
+In the tenor Peter Gijsbertsen&#039;s highest register, some passages sounded tense and forced, but these were also the moments of most impassioned emotional intensity." slug = "newly-staged-the-diary-of-one-who-disappeared" title = "Newly staged: The Diary of One Who Disappeared"
 +++